microsoft/movie-db-java-on-azure/deployment/README.md

 <a name="linux"></a>
 ### If you are using a Linux system ###

+1. Install the **Azure CLI** by using the instructions at <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli>.

 1. Install the **Kubernetes CLI (kubectl)** by using the instructions at <https://kubernetes.io/docs/getting-started-guides/ubuntu/>:

    ```shell